 Ian's Wrap

-The answer is yes.
-Puppy food has been specially designed with quality ingredients that meet nutritional needs essential during this critical growth stage while avoiding potentially harmful elements found in adult maintenance foods or human dishes.
+Do puppies need puppy food?
+Yes, puppy food has been specially designed with quality ingredients that meet nutritional needs essential during this critical growth stage while avoiding potentially harmful elements found in adult maintenance foods or human dishes.

-In short: keep it balanced, make wise choices based on age and size, and ensure plenty of drinking water alongside meals – because nothing beats a happy healthy puppy!
+Keep it balanced, make wise choices based on age and size, and ensure plenty of drinking water alongside meals – because nothing beats a happy healthy puppy!